-ERIN SNYDER, CAPTIVE INSURANCE EXAMINER Erin is new to the captive regulatory team this year.
-She is a CPA and brings 25 years of insurance accounting and auditing experience from her time with Blue Cross & Blue Shield of Montana.
-Erin dove right into her new position, taking on financial analysis and examination responsibilities for some of the state's licensed captive-RRGs and other large captive insurers.
+ERIN SNYDER, CAPTIVE INSURANCE EXAMINER

+Erin is in her second year with the regulatory team.
+She is a CPA and came to the Department with 25 years of insurance accounting and auditing experience from her time with Blue Cross & Blue Shield of Montana.
+Erin does examination work for the Department, including examinations of captive-RRGs.
+She also conducts financial analysis of traditional insurers.
 In her spare time, Erin and her husband enjoy hiking and taking day trips within our great state.